-- Significant financial difficulty of the issuer or debtor. - Default of contract, such as late payments of interest or principal. in other circumstances. - There is likelihood that the issuer or debtor is declared in bankruptcy or other type of financial reorganization. - Disappearance of an active market for the financial asset due to financial difficulties. - Verifiable information indicates that a measurable decrease exists in the estimated future cash flows related to a group of financial assets after initial recognition, although the decrease cannot yet be identified with the individual financial assets of the Company, including: (i) Adverse changes in the payment status of debtors of the group of assets. (ii) National or local conditions that correlate with defaults of the issuers or debtors of the asset group.
+- Significant financial difficulty of the issuer or debtor. - Default of contract, such as late payments of interest or principal. - Granting a concession to the issuer or debtor by the Company, as a result of financial difficulties of the issuer or debtor and that would not being considered in other circumstances. - There is likelihood that the issuer or debtor is declared in bankruptcy or other type of financial reorganization. - Disappearance of an active market for the financial asset due to financial difficulties. - Verifiable information indicates that a measurable decrease exists in the estimated future cash flows related to a group of financial assets after initial recognition, although the decrease cannot yet be identified with the individual financial assets of the Company, including: - (i) Adverse changes in the payment status of debtors of the group of assets. - (ii) National or local conditions that correlate with defaults of the issuers or debtors of the asset group.